etetoolkit/ete/sdoc/tutorial/tutorial_trees.rst

 Pruning a tree means to obtain the topology that connects a certain group of items by removing the unnecessary edges.
-To facilitate this task, ETE implements the :func:`TreeNode.prune` method, which can be used by providing the list of terminal and/or internal nodes that must be kept in the tree.
+To facilitate this task, ETE implements the :func:`Tree.prune` method, which can be used by providing the list of terminal and/or internal nodes that must be kept in the tree.

 From version 2.2, this function includes also the `preserve_branch_length` flag, which allows to remove nodes from a